Easy Driving Trips From Boston For a Great Family Day Out

 And, of course, no trip to Cape Cod would be complete without visiting Whydah Pirate Museum in West Yarmouth, home to the only pirate treasure in the world.
 Kids can climb aboard a replicated galley of the Whydah, see thousands of fascinating pirate artifacts, and search for missing pirate booty.

 Top Tip: The best times to drive to Cape Code are Sunday through Thursday.
 If you’re traveling there on a Friday, try to arrive before 2 p.m.
-If you’re planning a day trip from Boston on a Saturday, it’s best to arrive before 8 a.m. or after 2 p.m.
+If you’re planning a day trip from Boston on a Saturday, arriving before 8 a.m. or after 2 p.m. is best to avoid the traffic.

 Distance from Boston: 99.5 miles ~ via I-95 S (1 hr 37 minutes)